ImpMIA: Leveraging Implicit Bias for Membership Inference Attack

 Abstract

-Determining which data samples were used to train a model—known as Membership Inference Attack (MIA)—is a well-studied and important problem with implications for data privacy.
-Black-box methods presume access only to the model’s outputs and often rely on training auxiliary reference models.
-While they show strong empirical performance, they depend on assumptions that rarely hold in real-world settings: (i) the attacker knows the training hyperparameters; (ii) all available non-training samples come from the same distribution as the training data; and (iii) the fraction of training data in the evaluation set is known.
-In this work, we demonstrate that removing these assumptions leads to a significant drop in black-box performance.
-We introduce ImpMIA, a membership inference attack that exploits the implicit bias of neural networks, removing the need for any reference models and their assumptions.
-ImpMIA is a white-box attack – a setting that assumes access to model weights and is increasingly realistic given many publicly available models (e.g., via Hugging Face).
-Building on maximum-margin implicit-bias theory, ImpMIA uses the Karush–Kuhn–Tucker (KKT) optimality conditions to identify training samples by finding those whose gradients most strongly reconstruct the trained model’s parameters.
-As a result, ImpMIA achieves state-of-the-art performance compared to both black- and white-box attacks in realistic settings where only the model weights and a superset of the training data are available.
+Determining which data samples were used to train a model, known as Membership Inference Attack (MIA), is a well-studied and important problem with implications on data privacy.
+SotA methods (which are black-box attacks) rely on training many auxiliary reference models to imitate the behavior of the attacked model.
+As such, they rely on assumptions which rarely hold in real-world settings: (i) the attacker knows the training hyperparameters; (ii) all available non-training samples come from the same distribution as the training data; and (iii) the fraction of training data in the evaluation set is known.
+We show that removing these assumptions significantly harms the performance of black-box attacks.
+We introduce ImpMIA, a Membership Inference Attack that exploits the Implicit Bias of neural networks.
+Building on the maximum-margin implicit bias theory, ImpMIA uses the Karush-Kuhn-Tucker (KKT) optimality conditions to identify training samples -- those whose gradients most strongly reconstruct the trained model's parameters.
+Our approach is optimization-based, and requires NO training of reference-models, thus removing the need for any knowledge/assumptions regarding the attacked model's training procedure.
+While ImpMIA is a white-box attack (a setting which assumes access to model weights), this is becoming increasingly realistic given that many models are publicly available (e.g., via Hugging Face).
+ImpMIA achieves SotA performance compared to both black and white box attacks in settings where only the model weights are known, and a superset of the training data is available.

 Setting, Implicit Bias & KKT